keybase/book-content/04-teams/00-index.md

 Like everything else on Keybase, your team chats, files, and Git are end-to-end encrypted.
 What you and your team share, store, and commit stays between you and your team.

-Likewise, person-to-person interactions remain encrypted and private.
-Team admins or owners can’t access private chats between team members or any other interactions they’re not explicitly a part of.
-No snooping on Keybase—anywhere, ever.
+Likewise, person-to-person interactions remain private.
+Team admins or owners can’t access individual chats between team members or any other interactions they’re not explicitly a part of.
+No snooping—anywhere, ever—on Keybase.

 ## Creating a team
 Before you create a team, there are a few things you should know: